 Pirgi is the largest of these mastic villages.
 Its outer wall is mostly gone enabling the village to creep out beyond its former boundaries.
 Like the other fortified villages there was a central tower.
 In Pirgi the tower still exists and sections of it have been turned into residences.
 Above the main square is the church of Kimissis Tis Theotokou (Our Lady's Dormition),

 a three-aisle basilica built in 1694.
 Just off the main square down a small covered alleyway is the 13th Century church of Agios Apostoli with its frescoes, painted by Domestihos Kinigos of Crete.
 This church is one of the oldest and most visited on the island.
-It is a copy of Nea Moni.
+It is a copy of Nea Moni, the famous monastery in Chios.
 There are two other

-churches in the village worth visiting, Taxirachis which was built in 1680 and Ipanti which is even older.
+churches in the village worth visiting, Taxiarchis, which was built in 1680 and Ipapanti which is even older.
 The main square has a

 beautiful old cafeneon run by an old Greek-American from Astoria who serves an excellent mezedes with his ouzo.

-The most interesting feature of Pirgi are the decorative designs scratched into the exterior walls of the houses, known as scrafitti or ksista.
+The most interesting feature of Pirgi are the decorative designs scratched into the exterior walls of the houses, known as ksista.
 Mostly geometric forms, ksista has gone through several periods and may have originated in Genoa or in Constantinople.
-The process, which is still practiced today, even on the modern
+The process, which is still practiced today, even

 buildings of the village, begins with the spreading of a mixture of sand, asbestos and cement on the walls of the house.
 This is then covered

-with white asbestos (no, not the poisonous kind.... at least I don't think so).
+with white asvestis (No, not the poisonous asbestos, in Greece asvestis means lime.
+If you want to say asbestos it is amiantos).
 When it dries the patterns are drawn onto the outer layer and then scratched with a fork to reveal the darker layers beneath.
 The whole village is covered in these designs, including some of the churches and the local bank.
 Another feature of the village are the tomatoes which hang drying beneath many of the balconies of Pirgi, adding a splash of color to the back and white designs on the houses.

 believe?
-This seems likely.
+This seems a likely possibility.
 If you were Queen Isabella who would you be more willing to trust to find a route to the east and give three ships and the equivalent of a few million dollars to?
 The peasant son of a wool-worker from Genoa, or a Byzantine seaman (or prince as some people believe) from the island of Chios?

 There are still many people in Pirgi whose last name is indeed Columbus or Couloumbos.
 It is known that many of his crew were Greeks, many of his friends as well and that the notes he wrote in the margins of his books were also in Greek.
 Furthermore he wrote about the island of Chios and the healing properties of mastic.
 The people of Genoa may not like the idea that Columbus came from Chios since they have made a fortune off him in tourism but if you look at the evidence you have to admit that Chios should be